jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 count is even, the number is even.
 If the count is odd, the number is odd.
 With number 45269  in radix 11, we find two odd  digits, 5 and 9.
 Therefore the number  is even.
-With number 45268 in  radix 11, we find only one odd digit, therefor the number is odd.
+With number 45268 in  radix 11, we find only one odd digit, therefore the number is odd.

 Division
 --------